 Creating New Leads in Salesforce or Prospects in Pardot

-When setting up your Qualified.com experiences one of the first things you’ll want to decide is where your Leads or Prospects will be synced.
-There are two main options that you can choose from: create Leads in Salesforce OR create Prospects in Pardot.
-In this guide we’ll walk you through the pros and cons of each option to better help you understand your choices.
+When creating experiences in Qualified, you have the option of creating Leads in Salesforce OR creating Prospects in Pardot.
+In this article, we’ll walk you through the pros and cons of each option to better help you understand your choices.

 Creating Leads in Salesforce